There is a common theme to the work being done by Neil Christie, M.D., thoracic surgeon at the University of Pittsburgh’s Cancer Center.

 Despite its name, stereotactic radiosurgery is not a surgical procedure, but a form of radiation therapy that better targets the cancerous area with high-power x-rays.

-Christie was also part of a University of Pittsburgh study published in the Annals of Surgery that detailed the comparison of minimally evasive esophagectomy to the traditional open method.
+Christie was also part of a University of Pittsburgh study published in the Annals of Surgery that detailed the comparison of minimally invasive esophagectomy to the traditional open method.
 The conclusion was eye-opening.

 He was part of another study published in 2011 comparing surgical techniques for early-stage thymoma, detailing the advantages of the video-assisted thoracoscopic surgical (VATS) approach.
 The conclusion was that the oncologic outcomes were comparable, while the hospital stays were considerably shorter with VATS.